 Allowing bread to rise naturally is a time-consuming process requiring 2-3 days and thus more shelf space.
 However, we are now learning that the slower curing process offers many health benefits, primarily because naturally leavened bread has an alkalizing versus acidic effect on the digestive system.

 However, one problem is that yeasted bread rises so quickly that the grain it contains is not quite ready to eat.
-Another is that many people must follow a yeast free diet due to stomach conditions such as Candida, which is an overgrowth of fungus in the digestive tract that can result from oral antibiotic use.
+Another is that many people must follow a yeast-free diet due to stomach conditions such as Candida, which is an overgrowth of fungus in the digestive tract.

 Over the years, wheat has been cross-bred into hybrid forms to intentionally increase the amount of gluten that is naturally present.
 This was done to give wheat a more pastry-like quality.
-After a century of cross breeding, even organic whole wheat today bears little resemblance to the wheat our ancestors harvested.
+After a century of cross-breeding, even organic whole wheat today bears little resemblance to the wheat our ancestors harvested.
 Many individuals have developed a severe allergy to wheat called Celiac Disease, which actually causes scar tissue to form in the gut.
-Thus many have been seeking alternative grains that can still produce delicious bread.
+Because of this, many people are seeking alternative grains that can still produce delicious bread like this recipe.
 Spelt bread contains less gluten.

 When Lactobacillis (or whey) is added as a culture, the dough is soured by the bacteria and becomes easier to digest.
 Whey can be obtained by using the broth often found at the top of yogurt.
 Since you will be breeding the culture, it is recommended that you choose organic or even biodynamic yogurt.

 Unlike corn and soy, which are likely to be genetically modified, spelt is nearly always organic.
 Unlike wheat, in which most of the nutrients are found in the bran, the nutrients in spelt are mostly found in the (white) kernel portion.
-Thus, while it is still preferable to consume the whole grain, white spelt does not compromise nutrition the way white wheat does.
+While it is still preferable to consume the whole grain, white spelt does not compromise nutrition the way white wheat does.
 Spelt also tends to be more easily absorbed by the body due to its high water solubility.
-Though it contains less gluten, spelt does contain some, so those who have Celiac must also avoid spelt.
+Though it contains less gluten, spelt does contain some, so those who have Celiac must still avoid spelt bread.